Assisted Living

 Veteran Directed Care (VDC) program

-The Veteran Directed Care program places veterans in control of their own health care services.
-It helps veterans continue to live at home and have more control in coordinating their care.
-In contrast with traditional veteran care models, VDC gives eligible veterans the freedom of choice.
-It lets the veteran decide how their budgeted funds are spent.
+The Veteran Directed Care program helps veterans continue to live at home and have more control in coordinating their care.
+It lets the veteran decide how their budgeted funds are spent.[09]
+VDC services include companionship, personal care, and support with activities of daily living.

 VDC is only offered through select VA medical centers, so interested veterans should consult the Administration for Community Living’s list of participating VA medical centers.